Actify

 The 3-Layer Question Stack

-After analyzing 2,400 meeting openers across 83 teams (Actify platform data, 2024, n=2,400), we found that the question sequence matters more than the questions themselves.
+After analyzing 2,400 meeting openers across 83 teams (Actify platform data, 2024, n=2,400), we found the question sequence matters more than the questions themselves.
 Teams that follow a Surface-Context-Depth progression build psychological safety 3x faster than teams that jump straight to vulnerable questions.
 Each layer primes the next one.

 L1